Judeasaurus

 Judeasaurus is an extinct genus of small, aquatic varanoid lizard related to the mosasauroids.
-The only known specimen is from the Late Cretaceous of the Middle East, though its exact provenance is uncertain.
+The only known specimen is from the Late Cretaceous of the Judean Hills and the West Bank Palestine, though its exact provenance is uncertain.

 Description

 The specimen consists of an incomplete but partly articulated skull and a number of cervical vertebrae exposed in ventral view on a small slab of pink-grey limestone.
 The skull includes a fragmentary right maxilla (with teeth), the co-ossified frontals and parietals, right jugal, postorbitofrontals, supratemporals, squamosals, quadrates, the right dentary and fragmentary postdentary bones; the occipital region of the skull is hidden beneath a calcareous deposit.
 Some elements, such as the jugals, are preserved only as impressions.
 The skull is small, measuring only 60–70 millimeters in length.

 History

 There is some doubt surrounding the provenance of the holotype and only known specimen (HUJI P4000, Hebrew University of Jerusalem), though it was likely recovered from the Judea Group, either from the upper Laminated Limestone Member of the Kefar Sha'ul Formation (Upper Cenomanian) or the lower member of the Bina Formation (Lower Turonian), based on an examination of the lithology of the limestone matrix and planktonic fossil foraminifera preserved in the same slab.